ojensen5115/srtgen/README.md

   * ""Buffalo buffalo Buffalo buffalo buffalo buffalo Buffalo buffalo"" begins at `2.16`
   * ""Buffalo bison that other Buffalo bison bully also bully Buffalo bison."" begins at `1:02.8`

+Note that some of the scripts have intentional mistakes / typos in them, to help test and demonstrate the program's resilience against deviations between the spoken text and what ends up being recognized by the speech recognition.

 ## Dependencies

 * `python` (obviously)